evcc-io/evcc/CONTRIBUTING.md

 #### Simulating device state

-Since we dont want to run tests agains real devices or cloud services we've build a simple simulator that lets you emulated meters, vehicles and loadpoints.
+Since we don't want to run tests against real devices or cloud services, we've build a simple simulator that lets you emulated meters, vehicles and loadpoints.
 The simulators web interface runs on http://localhost:7072.

 ```
 npm run simulator